Axeloooo/Axeloooo/README.md

 ## 🎓 Education

+- Masters of Science in Software Engineering, Schulich School of Engineering, University of Calgary (Upcoming)
 - Bachelor of Science in Software Engineering, Schulich School of Engineering, University of Calgary

 ## 💼 Experience